-the contract of the contract o nd Field Athletics assessment: Planning, performing and evaluating Description A candidate should demonstrate under applied conditions: • the ability to distinguish and apply advanced skills, techniques and ideas consistently rack a nd Field Athletics assessment: Planning, performing and evaluating Marks Description A candidate should demonstrate under applied conditions: the ability to distinguish and apply advanced skills, techniques and ideas consistently showing high standards of precision, control, fluency and originality; 41-50 • the ability to perform in three events in athletics (no more than two from any one group) showing very good technique and consistently high standards of control and fluency, and where appropriate power, speed and stamina.
+Marks Description nd Field Athletics assessment: Planning, performing and evaluation Description A candidate should demonstrate under applied conditions: • the ability to distinguish and apply advanced skills, techniques and ideas consistently the ability to distinguish and apply advanced skills, techniques and ideas consistently showing high standards of precision, control, fluency and originality; 41-50 the ability to perform in three events in athletics (no more than two from any one group) showing very good technique and consistently high standards of control and fluency, and where appropriate power, speed and stamina.
 (For boys, 245 points, for girls, 200 points); the ability to draw from their understanding of tactics to outwit the opposition in competitions and adopt a leading role within a group or team; a thorough understanding of the role of rules and conventions of the activity.
 A candidate should demonstrate under applied conditions: the ability to select and combine advanced techniques, adapt these to the demands of the athletic activity and modify their technique in the light of changing circumstances, and where appropriate showing speed, power and stamina.
-(For boys, 205 points, for girls, 165 points); 31-40 • the ability to analyse and judge the effectiveness of their own and others' performance showing an understanding of the relationship between technique, fitness, tactics and quality performance; the ability to show good understanding of the need to warm up and cool down using a good range of ideas and carry them out thoroughly; a detailed understanding of the role of rules and conventions of the activity.
-A candidate should demonstrate under applied conditions: • the ability to perform fluently and with confidence in at least three events in athletics showing the relationship between fitness, technique and strategy.
-(For boys, 165 points, for girls, 130 points); 21-30 • the ability to adapt and modify their technique as a result of analysis of both their own and others' performance, and use tactics effectively; the ability to carry out specific roles in a team effectively and show how to warm up and cool down effectively using own ideas; • a sound understanding of the role of rules and conventions of the activity.
+(For boys, 205 points, for girls, 165 points); 31-40 the ability to analyse and judge the effectiveness of their own and others' performance showing an understanding of the relationship between technique, fitness, tactics and quality performance; the ability to show good understanding of the need to warm up and cool down using a good range of ideas and carry them out thoroughly; a detailed understanding of the role of rules and conventions of the activity.
+A candidate should demonstrate under applied conditions: the ability to perform fluently and with confidence in at least three events in athletics showing the relationship between fitness, technique and strategy.
+(For boys, 165 points, for girls, 130 points); 21-30 the ability to adapt and modify their technique as a result of analysis of both their own and others' performance, and use tactics effectively; the ability to carry out specific roles in a team effectively and show how to warm up and cool down effectively using own ideas; a sound understanding of the role of rules and conventions of the activity.
 A candidate should demonstrate under applied conditions: • the ability to perform with good sound technique in a limited number of athletics events.
-(For boys, 125 points, for girls, 90 points); 11-20 • the ability to appreciate the different fitness demands in a variety of events/exercises and use basic tactics; the ability to draw on ideas given to them in order to warm up and cool down safely; a basic understanding of the role of rules and conventions of the activity.
+(For boys, 125 points, for girls, 90 points); 11-20 the ability to appreciate the different fitness demands in a variety of events/exercises and use basic tactics; • the ability to draw on ideas given to them in order to warm up and cool down safely; a basic understanding of the role of rules and conventions of the activity.